Focus On Growth And Value - Cramer's Mad Money (6/8/17)

 Before the acronym FANG, there was CANDIES - Chipotle (NYSE:CMG), Apple (NASDAQ:AAPL), Netflix (NASDAQ:NFLX), Deckers Brands (NASDAQ:DECK), Intuitive Surgical (NASDAQ:ISRG), Express Scripts (NASDAQ:ESRX) and Salesforce (NYSE:CRM).

 CANDIES stocks are up 271% since 2010, compared to S&P 500 which is up 121%.
-Chipotle would have been higher had it not been for the E.coli breakout, Apple and Netflix are part of FANG while Deckers Brands has been a loser.
+Chipotle would have been higher had it not been for the E.coli breakout, Apple and Netflix are part of FANG, while Deckers Brands has been a loser.

-Intuitive Surgical has been rallying and it is one of the best stocks in the healthcare group.
-Express Scripts has not been a winner by any metric and Salesforce has emerged as the leader in cloud computing.
+Intuitive Surgical has been rallying, and it is one of the best stocks in the healthcare group.
+Express Scripts has not been a winner by any metric, and Salesforce has emerged as the leader in cloud computing.

 "Conclusions?
 First, this market has a fascination with growth, especially in the era of stifled economic activity.
 It never mattered how expensive that growth was.
-These were all super expensive as long as the company in question didn't stop growing, as Deckers and Express Scripts did.
-Second, listen to your kids, but you've still got to do your homework," said Cramer.
-Don't be afraid to own high growth stocks as long as you have the temperament to stick with it for the long-term.
+These were all super-expensive as long as the company in question didn't stop growing, as Deckers and Express Scripts did.
+Second, listen to your kids, but you've still got to do your homework," Cramer noted.
+Don't be afraid to own high-growth stocks as long as you have the temperament to stick with it for the long term.

 IAC Interactive (NASDAQ:IAC)